PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

     From sign type: "Everything is mirrored / in phase" should be selected if location, handshape, and orientation are all mirrored / in phase (synchronized).
 Signs are considered to be mirrored / in phase when both hands have the same specification at the same time; signs are considered to be not mirrored / out of phase when the hands have opposite specifications at the same time; see :ref:`signing space<signing_space_page>` for more information.

 .. comment::
     Note that we don't prescribe how the system of planes and axes must be defined in terms of their relation to the signer.
 There is freedom for an interpretation of relative planes both through the relative orientation system and because the set of planes need not be rigidly defined.
-(For example, if a signer changes position or moves part of their body in a different direction, the sign directions can apply as usual to the signer's altered position.)
+(For example, if a signer changes position or moves part of their body in a different direction, the sign directions can apply as usual to the signer's altered position without any fuss.)

 .. _signing_space_page: